natanbc/main.c-is-the-makefile/README.md

 - `#` marks a line as a comment in a Makefile
 - make ignores all text between `ifeq (A,B)` and `endif`

+# Bonus

+There's also a makefile that's a valid C program in the `bonus` folder.
+`make run` it.